LocalToasty/toastylisp/README.md

 8
 ```

-It can be seen, that the factorial function gets "wider and wider" as it descends into the recursion tree.
+It can be seen, that the factorial function gets "wider" as it descends into the recursion tree.
 Because of this, it will eventually overflow the stack.
 The GCD function however doesn't seem to "widen".
 This is because GCD is *tail recursive*.